spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/security-and-authentication.md

 ---
 title: Security and Authentication
-description: This article describes the authorization mechanism used in Spryker, as well as user scopes, database tables, and extension points.
+description: This article describes the authorization mechanism used in Spryker and information about authorization scopes.
 last_updated: Oct 24, 2022
 template: glue-api-storefront-guide-template
 ---